-Bob Scott is one of over 91 percent of Ryman villages that have been awarded 4-year certification by the Ministry of Health.
-It’s recognised as the ‘gold star’ standard in care.
+Bob Scott is one of over 90% of established Ryman villages that have been awarded 4-year certification by the Ministry of Health.
+It’s recognised as the ‘gold standard’ in care.

 If you would like more information our village manager will be happy to help.

 Treat yourself to a pamper session in our hair and beauty salon or a sweet treat in the shop.